-All goodwill and intangible assets are assigned to the Company's two reporting units.
-Annually, or whenever events or changes in circumstances indicate that the carrying value may not be recoverable, the Company considers whether or not goodwill is impaired by comparing the carrying value of the reporting unit, including goodwill, to the fair value of the reporting unit.
-The fair values of the reporting units are based on management estimates and based upon a discounted cash flow methodology.
+Annually, and whenever events or changes in circumstances indicate that the carrying value may not be recoverable, the Company considers whether or not goodwill is impaired by comparing the carrying value of its net assets, including goodwill, to its fair value.
+The fair value is based on management estimates and calculated based upon a discounted cash flow methodology.
 Such estimates include a considerable amount of management judgment and there is potential for material impact to the Company's financial position and results of operations in the event that such estimates significantly change.